 - Competitive fiscal climate

-- International business environment and unrivalled professional infrastructure
+- International business environment and unrivaled professional infrastructure

 - An attractive quality of life

 - Tax Incentives for finance activities

 All government agencies and most businesses in the Netherlands speak English, and we have a liberal attitude towards non-residents.
 In fact, the Dutch are not just ‘liberal’.
 We welcome overseas businesses and ex-pats with special tax incentives and easy access to funding programs.
 The Netherlands provides Entrepreneurs Visa for established entrepreneurs and Startup Visa for promising and innovative startups.

 Bolder Launch is a well established corporate service provider that can assist you with your whole process, as we have informed and assisted over 5,000 entrepreneurs and incorporated more than 1,000 legal entities since 2007.